Skip to main content

 Why Digital Sovereignty in Europe Is at Risk

-Europe is talking about digital sovereignty, but are we acting on it?
 In our latest Wire Uncut conversation with Hanna Bozakov, COO at Tuta, we dive into the real meaning of European sovereignty in a digital age dominated by U.S. cloud providers, surveillance-based business models, and proposals like EU chat control that risk weakening encryption for all.

 Encryption Backdoors Undermine Everyone